Common Divorce Myths

 - Inheritances are split during divorces.
 Property that is inherited by one person is theirs and theirs alone.
 This will not be divided between the spouses in a divorce.

 - Women always get custody.
 Years ago, this was a standard practice of divorce courts around the country.
-Now however, courts accept that a mother or father are equally good guardians for children and custody is decided based on a number of factors including the child/parent relationship, each parent’s financial stability, each parent’s criminal record, the child’s overall well being and more.
+Now however, courts accept that mothers or fathers are equally good guardians for children and custody is decided based on a number of factors including the child/parent relationship, each parent’s financial stability, each parent’s criminal record, the child’s overall well being and more.

 - Alimony is always given to a woman after the divorce.
 Again, this is an outdated model for divorce courts.
 These days, the court will consider the financial standing of each individual and their standard of living; they will then consider what would be fair to both parties.
 Often, women will end up paying spousal support to their husbands.